gchure/phd/src/chapter_06/section_05_methods.md

 operations which reduced high-frequency noise as well as corrected for uneven illumination of the excitation wavelength.

-&nbsp; &nbsp; &nbsp; &nbsp;Survival or death classification was performed manually using the CellProfiler plugin for ImageJ software (NIH).
+Survival or death classification was performed manually using the CellProfiler plugin for ImageJ software (NIH).
 A survivor was defined as a cell which was able to undergo at least two division events after the osmotic down shock.
 Cell death was recognized by stark changes in cell